 72 Pros and Cons of Living in Portugal as an Expat in 2024

-Two years after moving to Portugal from the United States, I successfully hosted a virtual summit in May 2023 that featured over 45 speakers sharing insights on the nuances of moving to and embracing life in Portugal, and have built a network of experts and expats passionate about the Portuguese experience.
-Safe to say I’ve learned a thing or two about the pros and cons of living in Portugal.
+Over the last two years after moving to Portugal from the United States, I successfully hosted two virtual summits in May 2023 and 2024 that featured over 60 speakers sharing insights on the nuances of moving to and embracing life in Portugal, and have built a network of experts and expats passionate about the Portuguese experience.
+Safe to say I’ve learned a thing or two about how to move to Portugal and the pros and cons of living in Portugal.

 In this comprehensive guide, I bring you the distilled wisdom of my own experiences, coupled with the collective knowledge shared by a diverse array of voices.
 Whether you're a retiree seeking tranquility, a family searching for the ideal environment to nurture growth, or a digital nomad envisioning a seamless integration of work and play, Portugal beckons with promises and considerations alike.